 The Clissmann Gypsy Caravans can be found on a 100-acre farm an hour outside Dublin.
 Situated in the Wicklow countryside you can explore the nearby nature reserve, go hiking, biking or simply sit back and enjoy the views.
 The glamping caravans are on a nightly per caravan rate, prices start from €90.

-Clissman also offer two unique experiences that you won’t find just anywhere in Ireland The horse caravan experience allows you to take the caravan to the roads pulled by a horse and you get to explore the Wicklow countryside in a truly environmentally friendly way.
+Clissman also offers two unique experiences that you won’t find just anywhere in Ireland The horse caravan experience allows you to take the caravan to the roads pulled by a horse and you get to explore the Wicklow countryside in a truly environmentally friendly way.

 You can also do the Donkey Walking Adventure and explore Wicklow with a donkey companion.
 You and your donkey travel through several Wicklow villages experiencing a variety of stays in B&B’s and Country hotels.
 Together with your donkey companion, discover the incredible beauty of Wicklow.

 Tepee Valley Campsite, Co Armagh.
-Located outside the small town of Markethill and has exceptional views over farming countryside, down to the Cusher River and across to Slieve Gullion in the distance.
+Located outside the small town of Markethill and has exceptional views over the farming countryside, down to the Cusher River and across to Slieve Gullion in the distance.
 Here you will experience peace and quiet within a choice either of a traditional Native American Tepee or inside a perfectly furnished gypsy caravan.

 The Barbican, Glenarm, Co Antrim can be rented through Air B&B. The Barbican is a miniature medieval castle built on the stone bridge entry into Glenarm Castle.
 The Barbican has its own roof garden and is the ideal location for a romantic weekend or week for two on the extraordinary Causeway Coast of Northern Ireland.
 It averages around €166 per night.

 Cuckoo Wood House near Westport Mayo is located in a few acres of forest – not quite a treehouse but immersed within the forest the hut is a lovely peaceful place with gorgeous views.
 Cost is around €90 a night but you must book a minimum of 3 nights in season from April to October.